pelevesque/MIDI-Make/README.md

 #### format

 The format parameter specifies the type of MIDI file format to use.

-It is an integer, and can have three values: 0, 1, or 2.
+It can have three values: 0, 1, or 2.
 The default is 1.

 -  0 - All data is merged on a single track.
 -  1 - Tracks are separated, and played together.